Researcher with participant in fluency lab

 Graduate Students

-Lizzie is currently a graduate student in the CSD Master's program at UVM and is serving as a GRA in the Speech Fluency Lab.
-She earned her undergraduate degree from the University of Connecticut.
-Her interests are working with young children, spending time with friends, and taking care of her pets!
+Maggie is a graduate student in the CSD master’s program at UVM, and is a graduate research assistant in the Speech Fluency Lab.
+She earned her undergraduate degree in Speech, Language, and Hearing Sciences at the University of Massachusetts Amherst.
+Clinically, she is currently most interested in child language development and gender-affirming voice.
+Maggie enjoys reading, being outdoors, and spending time with friends and family.

 Undergraduate Students